 While the underpinnings might be shared with the Golf, A3 and Skoda Octavia, this is no bad thing.
 The car is slightly more sporty in its setup compared to others and boasts more aggressive styling.
 Sensible pricing is paired up with a smart interior and plenty of entry-level kit, making the Leon one of the best family hatchbacks you can buy.

 The car is available in four different varieties, as a three-door SC, five door hatch or as an ST estate, it's also possible to have the Leon X-perience, an off-road cousin.
-Most exciting of all is the range of Cupras on offer, both as an estate or hatch, the 280 is one of the quickest and most engaging hot hatchbacks on the market.
-Upgrade to the 'sub 8 ultimate pack' and you've got a car with performance which few hatchbacks can rival.
+Most exciting of all is the range of Cupras on offer, both as an estate or hatch; the 290 is one of the quickest and most engaging hot hatchbacks on the market.
+Upgrade to the 'sub 8 ultimate pack' and you've got a car with performance that few hatchbacks can rival.

 As with all family hatchbacks being bought with an eye on practicality and costs the temptation is to go for the diesel options.
 While there’s no reason not to, their economy ranging from very good to genuinely incredible, the petrol line-up also offers some thrilling choices that needn’t be a total disaster at the pumps.